centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/centreon-ha/upgrade-from-21-10.md

 ## Check cluster's health

-You can monitor the cluster's resources in real time using the `crm_mon` command:
+You can monitor the cluster's resources in real time using the `crm_mon -fr` command:
+> **INFO:** : The `-fr` option allows you to display all resources even if they are disable.
 <Tabs groupId="sync">
 <TabItem value="HA 2 Nodes" label="HA 2 Nodes">